- Name : Dream Perfect Regime

 DPR LIVE for i-D.Vice, September 2018

-As a consequence, regarding future, the crew hopes to keep overcoming the audience’s expectations and more generally those of the musical industry, but also may be inspiring a new artistic warmth.
+As a consequence, regarding future, the crew hopes to keep on going over the audience’s expectations and more generally those of the musical industry but they would also like to inspire a new artistic fervour.

 “There aren’t that many teams like us in Korea and for that reason, it’d be really dope if we could almost set a benchmark or an example for the next up-and-coming generation of creatives to think outside the box and really learn to DIY.”